sjtindell/gradescraper/README.md

 scripts in /bin
 - schedule : get the remaining semester schedule
-- grades lotrname : get the grades for that name
+- grades : get the grades for arg[1] lotr name

 readme todo:
 TravisCI button w/state of build